alona26/Smart-watch/README.md

 To cancel the alarm clock, press 2S on the clock display (analog or digital).

 ### Themes :
-Choosing a theme - press 2S to change the themes.
+Choosing a theme - press 2S to change- the themes.
 A long press on 1S will save the theme and return to the menu.

 ### Exit :